-Watch out for lilies that might show up in Valentines and Easter Arrangements this spring!
+Watch out for lilies that might show up in Easter arrangements this spring!

 At Adobe, lily toxicity in cats is well recognized by our veterinarians, but many cat owners are unaware of the dangers of these plants.
 The toxic varieties include Easter lilies, day lilies, tiger lilies, rubrum or Japanese showy lilies, stargazer, and other Lilium and Hemerocallis species.
 Toxic exposures are most likely to occur around Christmas and Easter, as lilies are popular holiday ornamental plants.
 In addition, owners often have lilies in their homes after funerals, which makes feline lily toxicity particularly tragic.
 Every part of the plant is toxic, including the pollen.
 Because these plants shed their parts so easily; ingestion by a curious cat is a likely occurrence.
 Cats can walk in or brush against the pollen, getting it on their paws and coats.
 Later, being the fastidious creatures that they are, they will later ingest that pollen or other plant part while grooming.
 Most cats develop kidney failure, sometimes with pancreatitis, within hours to days.

 Owners may not notice any difference in their cats in the first 12 hours, or they may see some vomiting, an increase in thirst and urination, and lethargy.
 Signs may progress to tremoring, weakness, and seizures.
 An initial increase in urination progresses to a decreased urine output as the kidneys shut down.
 Once urine production stops completely, death follows soon there after.